oidc-mytoken/lib/README.md

 # mytokenlib

-`mytokenlib` is a go library for communicating with amytoken server.
+`mytokenlib` is a go library for communicating with a mytoken server.
 `mytoken` is a central web service with the goal to easily obtain OpenID Connect access tokens across devices.

 A mytoken command line client can be found